 For some reason, we often feel bad about accepting gifts.
 What drives that feeling?
-Why do we feel greedy if we accept gifts?
-Why is there an almost knee jerk reaction to reject help or gifts?
+Why do we feel greedy if we accept a present from someone else?
+Why is there an almost knee-jerk reaction to reject help or gifts?
 And how can we move from this culture of rejection to one of openness and acceptance?

 - They don’t want to be a burden.

 - They don’t want the other person to overextend themselves.

 - They feel bad that they don’t have the means to be the one offering to help.

 - They are worried that the offer may have strings attached.

 - They don’t want the obligation to return the favor.

 How Can You Accept Gifts With Calm & Grace?